Mechanical Engineer

 Create job alert

-Due to continued growth we are now recruiting for Mechanical Engineers to join our naval engineering team.
-These roles will support activities contributing to the design and development of products, solutions and systems, in particular turbine design, valves and test rigs.
-You may also be involved in activities linked to technical improvement of existing products and components.
+Due to continued growth we are now recruiting for a number of Mechanical Engineers to join our growing team within Naval Engineering.
+These roles will support activities contributing to the design and development of products, solutions and systems, in particular Turbine Design, Valves and Test Rigs.
+You may also get involved in activities linked to technical improvement of existing products and components.
 Whether you're passionate about product design, system optimization, or solving complex mechanical challenges, you'll find a place here to apply your skills on exciting, real-world projects.

 • Prepare technical drawings and specifications using CAD software.